drunk-cat-fix/SmartDevicesSalesSys/README.md

 # Acknowledgement
 This project is for my final project.
-Thank CSDN for providing the platform.
+Thank CSDN for providing the platform and My Mentor (Ms Zuhaili) to help me.

 # The interface for the project
 ## The index page(Home page)